calvinmetcalf/intercal/README.txt

 The files included are:

 README.txt              -- this file
-BUGS.txt		-- current bug and to-do list
-NEWS.txt		-- info on features and fixes new in this release COPYING.txt		-- copyright and licence information MANIFEST.txt		-- a list of all files in the distribution
+BUGS.txt                -- current bug and to-do list NEWS.txt                -- info on features and fixes new in this release COPYING.txt             -- copyright and licence information MANIFEST.txt            -- a list of all files in the distribution

 etc/intercal.el         -- elisp for editing INTERCAL code under GNU Emacs

-doc/READ.ME		-- historical notes on the docs doc/intercal.mm		-- the manual in groffable form doc/THEORY		-- some notes on the internals of the INTERCAL compiler
+doc/READ.ME             -- historical notes on the docs doc/ick.txi             -- the Revamped Manual sources, a newer manual doc/gpl-2-0.txi         -- the GNU GPL version 2.0 in Texinfo form doc/fdl-1-2.txi         -- the GNU FDL version 1.2 in Texinfo form doc/html/*.htm          -- the Revamped Manual as an HTML website doc/ick.htm             -- the Revamped Manual as one HTML file doc/ick.txt             -- the Revamped Manual in plain text form doc/ick.inf             -- the Revamped Manual in Info doc/fix83.pl            -- script to fixup the HTML output for 8.3 systems doc/intercal.mm         -- the old manual in groffable form doc/Makefile            -- makefile to build old and new manuals doc/THEORY.txt          -- some notes on the internals of the INTERCAL compiler doc/chipspec.txt        -- plans for an INTERCAL-based microprocessor

-src/lexer.l		-- the lexical analyzer specification (in LEX) src/parser.y		-- the grammar specification (in YACC) src/ick.h		-- compilation types and defines src/perpet.c		-- main routine for compiler src/feh2.c		-- INTERCAL-to-C code generator
-src/feh2.h		-- interface to INTERCAL-to-C code generator src/dekludge.c		-- INTERCAL parse tree optimizer
-src/fiddle.c		-- the INTERCAL operators
+src/abcess.h            -- interface to functions linked with programs src/arrgghh.c           -- option argument parsing for generated programs src/cesspool.c          -- the INTERCAL runtime support code src/configdj.h          -- config.h substitute for DJGPP without config.sh
-src/lose.[ch]		-- INTERCAL compile- and run-time error handling src/ick-wrap.c		-- the driver for generated C-from-INTERCAL code src/pickwrap.c		-- the driver for generated PIC C-from-INTERCAL code src/arrgghh.c		-- option argument parsing for generated programs src/abcess.h		-- interface to functions linked with programs src/cesspool.c		-- the INTERCAL runtime support code src/numerals.c		-- numerals table for INTERCAL input src/sizes.h		-- variables defining the numeric base src/unravel.c           -- multithreading functions src/yuk.[ch]            -- INTERCAL debugger and profiler (POSIX only) src/pick1.h		-- template for compiler-dependent PIC C headers src/pick2.h		-- runtime support for compiled PIC-INTERCAL src/coopt.sh            -- script to help out the -F optimizer (POSIX only) src/ick.bat		-- wrapper around the compiler (DJGPP only)
+src/coopt.sh            -- script to help out the -F optimizer (POSIX only) src/dekludge.c          -- INTERCAL optimizer wrapper and utility functions src/feh.h               -- interface to INTERCAL-to-C code generator src/feh2.c              -- INTERCAL-to-C code generator src/fiddle.[ch]         -- the INTERCAL operators src/ick-wrap.c          -- the driver for generated C-from-INTERCAL code src/ick.h               -- compilation types and defines src/idiotism.oil        -- list of INTERCAL idioms to optimize src/lexer.l             -- the lexical analyzer specification (in LEX) src/lose.[ch]           -- INTERCAL compile- and run-time error handling src/numerals.c          -- numerals table for INTERCAL input src/oil.y               -- compiler to translate idiotism.oil into C src/parser.y            -- the grammar specification (in YACC) src/perpet.c            -- main routine for compiler src/pick1.h             -- template for compiler-dependent PIC C headers src/pick2.h             -- runtime support for compiled PIC-INTERCAL src/pickwrap.c          -- the driver for generated PIC C-from-INTERCAL code src/sizes.h             -- variables defining the numeric base src/uncommon.[ch]       -- code common to the compiler and debugger src/unravel.c           -- multithreading functions src/yuk.[ch]            -- INTERCAL debugger and profiler

-temp/parser.[ch]	-- Prebuilt parser (for DJGPP systems without bison) temp/lexer.c		-- Prebuilt lexer (for DJGPP systems without flex)
+temp/parser.[ch]        -- Prebuilt parser (for DJGPP systems without bison) temp/lexer.c            -- Prebuilt lexer (for DJGPP systems without flex) temp/oil.c              -- Prebuilt OIL compiler (again, for bisonless systems)

-Makefile.in		-- makefile input for the INTERCAL compiler (POSIX) makeick.bat		-- script to compile under DJGPP districk.bat		-- script to remove files not distributed (DJGPP) cleanick.bat		-- script to remove all non-source files (DJGPP) ctrlmfix.bat            -- script to remove ^Ms that may have got in by mistake makeick.sh		--\
+makeick.bat             -- script to compile under DJGPP districk.bat            -- script to remove files not distributed (DJGPP) cleanick.bat            -- script to remove all non-source files (DJGPP) etc/ctrlmfix.bat        -- script to remove ^Ms that may have got in by mistake makeick.sh              --\
-districk.sh		--|the same as above, but in sh format cleanick.sh		--|(use .bat under command.com/cmd, and .sh under bash) ctrlmfix.sh             --/
+districk.sh             --|the same as above, but in sh format cleanick.sh             --|(use .bat under command.com/cmd, and .sh under bash) etc/ctrlmfix.sh         --/

 config.sh               -- GNU Autoconf script that generates a makefile
                            from Makefile.in
 ickspec.in              -- Input to config.sh
-config.ac		-- Source from which config.sh was generated
+config.in               -- Source from which config.sh was generated
-install.sh		-- Helper file for 'make install'
+configh.in              -- Source from which temp/config.h is generated
+Makefile.in             -- makefile input for the INTERCAL compiler

 bin/*                   -- Directory that holds binaries after the build include/*               -- Directory that holds header files after the build lib/*                   -- Directory that holds library files after the build

 pit/*                   -- sample INTERCAL code; see pit/CATALOG

                               HOW TO GET STARTED

+First, note that there is a much fuller manual than this README file available.
+For full information about C-INTERCAL, including extensive installation and usage instructions, see that one; point a web browser at doc/html/index.htm, or run `info -f doc/ick.inf', or failing that read the plain text version at doc/ick.txt.
+After C-INTERCAL is installed, the manual is also available with just `info ick'.

 You want a man page?
 Man pages are for wimps.
 To compile an INTERCAL program `foo.i' to executable code, just do

         ick foo.i

 There's a -c option that leaves the generated `foo.c' in place for inspection (suppressing compilation to machine code), a -d option that enables verbose